RevenueCat/purchases-ios/docs/V4_API_Updates.md

 ### New APIs

 - `showManageSuscriptions(completion:)`: Use this method to show the subscription management for the current user.
 Depending on where they made the purchase and their OS version, this might take them to the `managementURL`, or open the iOS Subscription Management page.
+- `beginRefundRequestForCurrentEntitlement`: Use this method to begin a refund request for the purchase that granted the current entitlement.
-- `beginRefundRequest(for:)`: Use this method to begin a refund request for a purchase, specifying the product identifier.
+- `beginRefundRequest(forProduct:)`: Use this method to begin a refund request for a purchase, specifying the product identifier.
+- `beginRefundRequest(forEntitlement:)`: Use this method to begin a refund request for a purchase, specifying the entitlement identifier.

 ## Reporting undocumented issues: